A huge thank you to all the people who help us accomplish our dream!

 July 23, 2017

 Chaos and Master Chef enjoyed a weekend of camping in their camper van, but were happy to give comfort and help to many hikers as well!
 This Sunday morning Master Chef helped another hiker fix a stuck trekking pole.
 He also made coffee for several cold hikers.
 Chaos fed us with fresh fruit.
 Oh, that watermelon was incredible!
-And finally, the two of them gave Jay and I a ride to town.
-We knew we were blessed, as we talked with this fascinating couple, and enjoyed the luxury of a ride to town!
+And finally, the two of them gave Jay and me a ride to town.
+We knew we were blessed, as we talked with this fascinating couple, and enjoyed the luxury of whizzing down a road!
 Thank you, thank you, Chaos and Master Chef!

 August 27, 2017